 Therefore, you should also check your lending agreements for separate accounts on which your spouse is a secondary cardholder, as your spouse’s credit could be damaged by your bankruptcy filing under certain contract terms.
 Our Phoenix bankruptcy attorneys can assist.
 Call today for a free debt evaluation.

 Another thing to keep in mind is that you will be disqualified from FHA loans for 2 years after filing bankruptcy.
 While your spouse won’t be disqualified in the same way as you, it can be harder for your spouse to qualify without you on the loan.

 Your spouse can help you with rebuilding credit after bankruptcy if you file without them.
-If your spouse is willing to be your co signer or guarantor, this will make it easier for you to obtain approval on applications for future lines of credit.
-Your spouse can also add you as an authorized user to their accounts after bankruptcy, which will increase your available credit which will in turn increase your credit score.
+Plus, if your spouse is willing to be your co-signer or guarantor, this will make it easier for you to obtain approval on applications for future lines of credit.
+Additionally, your spouse can also add you as an authorized user to their accounts after bankruptcy, which will increase your available credit, which will in turn increase your credit score.

 Chapter Bankruptcy Lawyers In Arizona Can Assist

 Filing bankruptcy without a spouse is just one of the factors that can make bankruptcy more complicated than it already is.
 Whether it’s Chapter 7 bankruptcy or Chapter 13 bankruptcy, it is definitely advisable to seek out the guidance of an experienced bankruptcy attorney before filing.
 Our attorneys have decades’ worth of bankruptcy experience, which will help you navigate an individual bankruptcy as a married person, especially when other special circumstances are added to the mix.